CROSS-CUTTING: CAPITAL FLOWS

 Key questions:

-- • Which credits can I generate?
+- • Which services or credits can I generate?

-- • What standards apply?
+- • What standards and MRV apply?

 Key questions:

-- • How do I assess credit quality?
+- • How do we assure integrity?

 Key questions: